inza4/yagabor/README.md

 # YAGABOR - Yet Another GAme BOy emulator in Rust

 A Game Boy (DMG) emulator writen in Rust for educational purposes.
+It is under development, so it has missing features.

+A live demo is available here: https://yagabor.vercel.app

 The current state of the implemented features:

 | Module           | Status  |
 | ---------------- |:-------:|